JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Embedded-Compilers.md

 -- without rewriting any of the domain-specific code.
 ```

+### Free Applicative

+Since each `~>` acts like a compiler that compiles the higher-level language (input) into a lower-level language (output), one can also "optimize" a compiler's output in some cases via `FreeAp`, the Free Applicative type.
+Unfortunately, this is not covered here (_yet_), but one should be aware of it.
+John De Goes overviews this idea below.

 ## Related Posts

 To see some examples and the implications of this idea, read the following links and translate the `IO` monad to `Effect` and the mention of Purescript's now-outdated `Eff` monad to `Effect`.
 Also note that `MTL` works faster than `Free` on Haskell, but I don't know their performance comparison on Purescript: